-Council to make recommendations to Board by June 2004.
-The subcommittee worked by e-mail and held conference calls on April 15, May 4, May 25, June 1 and provided an oral progress report to Council May 6.
+The subcommittee worked by e-mail and held conference calls between April and July 2004.
+It provided an oral progress reports to the May and June meetings of the GNSO Council.
 For full details see annex 2.
 Annex 3 provides a record of input received from parties outside of the subcommittee.